Idaho Section 8 Housing

 Income Limits for Section 8 Housing in Idaho

-Section 8 determines income eligibility by looking at the total gross income of all members of the household.
-This includes income from all sources, including wages, salaries, tips, child support, and public assistance.
-Income from non-citizens is generally not counted towards the income limits for Section 8 housing.
+Section 8 determines income eligibility by considering the total gross income of all household members, including wages, salaries, tips, child support, and public assistance.
+Income from non-citizens is generally excluded from the calculation.

-In general, the income limits for Section 8 housing in Idaho are set at 50% of the AMI for the area.
-However, some households may qualify for Section 8 housing even if their income is above the 50% AMI limit, as long as their income does not exceed 80% of the AMI.
+In most cases, the income limits for Section 8 housing in Idaho are set at 50% of the AMI for the area.
+However, some households may qualify if their income falls within the 50%-80% AMI range, depending on local housing authority policies and funding availability.

 Fair Market Rents for Section 8 Housing in Idaho